-Chairman of Nominating Committee, Member of Audit Committee and Remuneration Committee

-Mr. Lim Chun Thang, male, a Malaysian Citizen, aged 54, was appointed as an Independent Non-Executive Director of the Company on 1 July 2014.
+Independent Non-Executive Director Chairman of Nominating Committee, Member of Audit Committee and Remuneration Committee Mr. Lim Chun Thang, male, a Malaysian Citizen, aged 55, was appointed as an Independent Non-Executive Director of the Company on 1 July 2014.
 He graduated from Middlesex University, London with a Bachelor Degree in Accounting and Finance (Honours).
 Upon returning from London, he joined Arab-Malaysian Merchant Bank in 1995 and left in 1997 as a Corporate Finance Officer.
-Subsequently, he joined a few companies with his main scope of work in planning the success of their listings on Bursa Malaysia Securities Berhad.
+Subsequently, he joined a few companies with his main scope of work in planning the success of their listings on Kuala Lumpur Stock Exchange (now known as Bursa Malaysia Securities Berhad).